filipe-marques-souza/startuppe-representmap/README.md

 # startuppe-representmap
-Startup community of Pernambuco on a custom Google map.
-Based on the code for http://represent.la
+Startup community of Pernambuco (http://startuppe.com) on a Google map.
+Based on http://represent.la